Fluconazole (By injection)

 - Do not receive this medicine if you are using astemizole, cisapride, erythromycin, pimozide, quinidine, or terfenadine.

-- Some foods and medicine can affect how fluconazole works.
-Tell your doctor if you are using cimetidine, midazolam, prednisone, rifabutin, rifampin, theophylline, tofacitinib, triazolam, vitamin A supplements, or voriconazole.
-Also tell your doctor if you are using any of the following:
+- Some medicines can affect how fluconazole works.
+Tell your doctor of all medicines you are taking, including any of the following:

 - Birth control pills

 - Blood pressure medicine (including amlodipine, felodipine, isradipine, losartan, nifedipine, verapamil)